Which of the following compounds is not considered a Brønsted-Low... | Channels for Pearson+

 1

-Understand the definition of a Brønsted-Lowry acid: A Brønsted-Lowry acid is a substance that can donate a proton (H⁺) to another substance.
+Understand the concept of a Brønsted-Lowry acid: A Brønsted-Lowry acid is a substance that can donate a proton (H⁺) to another substance.

-Examine each compound to determine if it can donate a proton.
-Start with H2SO4: This compound is sulfuric acid, a well-known strong acid that can donate protons.
+Consider H₂SO₄: Sulfuric acid (H₂SO₄) is a strong acid that can donate protons, thus qualifying as a Brønsted-Lowry acid.

-Next, consider HCl: Hydrochloric acid is another strong acid that readily donates a proton.

-Now, look at CH3COOH: Acetic acid, which is a weak acid, can still donate a proton, thus qualifying as a Brønsted-Lowry acid.
+Evaluate CH₃COOH: Acetic acid (CH₃COOH) can donate a proton from its carboxylic group, making it a Brønsted-Lowry acid.

-Finally, evaluate NH3: Ammonia is a base that tends to accept protons rather than donate them, which means it does not fit the definition of a Brønsted-Lowry acid.
+Analyze NH₃: Ammonia (NH₃) is typically a Brønsted-Lowry base because it accepts protons rather than donating them.
+Therefore, NH₃ is not considered a Brønsted-Lowry acid.

 Watch next